Native American language

 Here is a website with images of

-and some photos and links about Indian clothing in general.
+and some photos and links about Native American dress in general.

 The Tananas didn't wear long headdresses like the